 (1) Introduce Japanese art and culture, planned and executed by a museum or an art institution abroad;

-(2) Introduce Japanese artists and their works in the context of international exhibitions, such as biennials/triennials;
+(2) Introduce Japanese artists and their works in the context of international exhibitions held abroad, such as biennials/triennials;

-(1) Packing and shipping costs (excluding insurance costs);
+(1) Packing and shipping costs of art works (excluding insurance costs);

 (2) Catalogue production costs (including digital catalogue costs; for international exhibitions, support for catalogue production will be partial, based on the ratio of Japanese artists);